 Students who are unable to engage in remote enrollment from their home countries or who prefer to wait to enroll in traditional face-to-face instruction can defer their admission.
 Please note that as soon as you know that you are unable to attend for the Spring 2021 semester, please contact the office below to defer your admission and request a new I-20.
 Please note that Summer enrollment is not often available for graduate programs and you may need to be deferred to the Fall 2021 semester.
 If your new I-20 is issued before Friday, October 16 (60 days after your original program start date of January 13), you will not have repay the $350 I-901 fee and your SEVIS ID will remain the same.

 To defer your admission:

 Undergraduate students should contact email@example.com.

 Graduate students should visit the Graduate school’s website for information about deferring admission.
-The Graduate School’s deadline for requesting that an I-20 issued for Fall 2020 be deferred is October 5.

 If I decide to defer my admission, will my assistantship, fellowship, or scholarship still be available to me?

 Graduate students: Assistantship and fellowship offers are not guaranteed if you decide to defer admission or take an official leave of absence.
 Talk with your graduate coordinator or assistantship/fellowship supervisor to determine if funding will still be available to you in the future.
-Graduate students who have been awarded the Robert Elliot May Resident Graduate Tuition Fellowship will still be able to secure this funding if they defer their enrollment to Spring 2021.
+Graduate students who have been awarded the Robert Elliot May Resident Graduate Tuition Fellowship will still be able to secure this funding if they defer their enrollment to Fall 2021.

 Student Athletes: Student athletes who have received grant-in-aid from the Athletics department, should contact Carleigh Collins at email@example.com to determine if this funding will still be available if enrolled remotely.